plone/diazo/README.txt

 Here we have defined two namespaces: the default namespace is used for rules and XPath selectors.
 The ``css`` namespace is used for CSS3 selectors.
 These are functionally equivalent.
-In fact, CSS selectors are replaced by the equivalent XPath selector the pre-processing step of the compiler.
+In fact, CSS selectors are replaced by the equivalent XPath selector during the pre-processing step of the compiler.
 Thus, they have no performance impact.

 XDV supports complex CSS3 and XPath selectors, including things like the ``nth-child`` pseudo-selector.
 You are advised to consult a good reference